Colonisation of Hokkaido: Kuril Islands and Sakhalin

 As a result of the 1875 Treaty of Saint Petersburg, Japanese-administered Sakhalin was given to Russia, while the Kuril Islands—along with their Ainu inhabitants—came under Japanese administration.
+While the treaty recognised the indigenous peoples of Sakhalin and the Kuril Islands as permanent residents, it explicitly denied them any rights as citizens between the two imperial powers.
 The Japanese authorities did not trust the Ainu of the formerly Russian controlled Kuril Islands to be loyal to Japan, and so forcefully displaced them from the islands to Hokkaido where they were expected to work as farmers for Yamato Japanese landlords.

-During the transfer of Sakhalin, Japan forcefully relocated over 800 Sakhalin Ainu to Hokkaido.
+During the transfer of Sakhalin, Japan forcefully relocated over 800 Sakhalin Ainu to Hokkaido, with many subsequently dying due to the spread of disease in the overcrowded settlements that they were forced in to.

 Assimilation

 Hokkaido Ainu dwellings and Ainu individuals exhibited at the Takushoku (Colonisation) Exposition held in Tokyo in 1912.

 The Meiji government embarked on assimilation campaigns aimed not only at assimilating the Ainu but also eradicating their language and culture entirely.
 They went from being a relatively isolated group of people to having their land, language, religion, and customs lost and eroded.
 They were also forced to take on Japanese names.

+In 1871, Japan passed the Family Registration Law, which first referred to the Ainu as "former aborigines" and classed such Ainu as commoners within Japan's social hierarchy.
 In 1899, the Hokkaido Former Aborigines Protection Act was passed, with politicians in the National Diet arguing that the Ainu were in their contemporaneous poor state due to the natural outcomes of social Darwinism, and that the act would help alleviate the condition of and "protect" the Ainu by forcing them into mainstream Japanese society.
-Though the act further marginalised and impoverished the Ainu people by forcing them to leave their traditional lands and relocating them to the rugged, mountainous regions in the center of the island.
+However, the act further marginalised and impoverished the Ainu people by forcing them to leave their traditional lands and relocating them to the rugged, mountainous regions in the centre of the island.
 The act prohibited the Ainu from fishing and hunting, which were their main sources of subsistence.
 The act also impacted the education of Ainu children, where in 1899 22.5% of Ainu children attended Japanese schools, while by 1909, 89.8% of Ainu children were in Japanese schools.
 It was in 1901 that education of and in the Ainu language and the use of Ainu in schools was formally prohibited with the Education Code for Hokkaido Ainu.
 This forced enculturation was a colonial policy that led to a dramatic reduction in use of the Ainu language, and its replacement by Japanese.
 The ultimate goal of such policies was to cause the Ainu to cease to exist as an ethnically distinct group.
 The Education Code also incorporated discriminatory access to education, whereas Yamato children were obligated to complete six years of primary education, Ainu children were only obligated to complete and provided with four years of education.